magicleap/ml1-spectator-mode/Documentation/MobileLocalization.md

 - Select the XR Reference Image Library we created in the "Serialized Library" Field.
 - The other fields don't need to be adjusted by default.
 The Tracked Image Prefab is the prefab that will be attached to the image to indicate the Magic Leap has detected the image target (small green cube).

-Lastly, make sure you add a scripting define symbol to the Player Settings:
+Lastly, make sure you adjust the following in Player Settings:
 - Go to Project Settings > Player > (Android or iOS, depending on which device you're building to) > Other Settings > Scripting Define Symbols.
-- Add a new input field by clicking the plus symbol, and type "AR_FOUNDATION".
+Add a new input field by clicking the plus symbol, and type "AR_FOUNDATION".
+- If using iOS (Player Settings > iOS > Other Setttings):
+    - Add a "Camera Usage Description" -- such as "Camera Needed for AR".

 <br/>

 ## Building to Device

+**Overall**
+- Add the MobileLocalizationTest, MagicLeap_Rig, and ARFoundation_Rig scenes to the Build Settings > Scenes in Build section.
+Make sure MobileLocalizationTest is at the top.
+It's okay to have all three enabled for build regardless of platform.

 **Magic Leap Build Settings**
-- Make sure the MobileLocalizationTest scene and the MagicLeap_Rig scene are both selected, with the MobileLocalizationTest scene above the MagicLeap_Rig scene in priority.
+- Switch the build platform to **Lumin**
 - In Project Settings > Magic Leap > Manifest Settings > Reality, make sure "Camera Capture" privilege is enabled.
-- The other build settings are the same as the previous demos in this project.
+- Click **Build**.

 **Mobile Build Settings**
-- Select the appropriate build platform (iOS or Android).
+- Switch to the appropriate build platform (iOS or Android).
-- Make sure the MobileLocalizationTest scene and the ARFoundation_Rig scene are both selected, with the MobileLocalizationTest scene above the ARFoundation_Rig scene in priority.
+- Click **Build**.
 - For more detailed instructions on building to mobile phones, [this guide has a good walkthrough for each platform](https://www.raywenderlich.com/14808876-ar-foundation-in-unity-getting-started).

 <br/>